-According to the NHS, pregnant women can consume cold cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections.
+According to the NHS, pregnant women can consume cold cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections (2) (3).
+But remember risk is still there.
 However, it is important to note that while these infections may be mild for your body, they may turn out to be serious for your baby.
 In fact, having listeriosis during pregnancy could increase your chances of transferring the infection to your baby, which could also lead to premature delivery or neonatal death.
-(2)

 Basically, consuming ham during pregnancy could be risky.

-While it is best to avoid consuming ham and other undercooked meats during pregnancy, there are certain ways to reduce your risk of being affected by the harmful effects associated with its consumption.
+While it is best to avoid consuming ham and other undercooked meats during pregnancy, there are certain ways to reduce your risk of being affected by the harmful effects associated with its consumption (1).

-- Make sure all your meats are completely cooked before you consume them- raw foods, particularly meats, are more likely to transmit live bacteria and viruses.
+- Make sure all your meats are completely cooked before you consume them- raw foods, particularly meats, are more likely to transmit live bacteria, viruses, and foodborne illness.

 - Re-heat all foods until they are steaming hot before you consume them- using a thermometer to check the temperature of the foods is a good idea.

 - Ideally, raw ham should be cooked at 160F and precooked ham must be cooked at 140F for it to be healthy and safe for consumption among pregnant women.
 (4)